dsccommunity/DnsServerDsc/README.md

 * **xDnsRecord** This resource allows for the creation of IPv4 host (A) records, CNames, or PTRs against a specific zone on the DNS server.
 * **xDnsServerSetting** This resource manages the DNS sever settings/properties.
 * **xDnsServerDiagnostics** This resource manages the DNS server diagnostic settings/properties.
+* **xDnsServerClientSubnet** This resource manages the DNS Client Subnets that are used in DNS Policies.
 ### xDnsServerForwarder

 * **IsSingleInstance**: Specifies the resource is a single instance, the value must be 'Yes'